khoury-systems/khoury-helm-charts/charts/hugo-docs/README.md

 # Hugo Docs System

 This chart is used to deploy a [Hugo](https://gohugo.io) static site generator container, along with a [git-sync](https://github.com/kubernetes/git-sync) container for staying up to date with a repo.
-It may in the future support an [oAuth](https://github.com/oauth2-proxy/oauth2-proxy) proxy as well.
+It an also support an [OAuth](https://github.com/OAuth2-proxy/OAuth2-proxy) proxy as well.
 It can be used to target any hugo site repo, and run multiple instances for different branches.
 It assumes some prerequisites are already present.

 ## Prerequisites